 As a result of a couple of recent incidents involving Sound Limiters this blog contains some essential advice for brides and grooms planning their evening entertainment.
-Click here to read a wedding review of a venue with a sound limiter installed.

 ALWAYS ASK YOUR VENUE UPFRONT WHETHER THEY HAVE A SOUND LIMITER INSTALLED